Alves dos Reis

 Artur Virgílio Alves Reis (Note: The surname was "Alves Reis", even though the form "Alves dos Reis" is commonplace.)
 (Lisbon, 8 September 1896 – 9 July 1955) was a Portuguese criminal who perpetrated one of the largest frauds in history, against the Bank of Portugal in 1925, often called the Angola e Metrópole affair.
+At a point, he had duplicated 1% of the Portuguese GDP, leading to the collapse of the country's financial system.
+He was tried in May 1930, convicted and sentenced to 20 years in prison, where he converted to Protestantism.
+He was released in May 1945, and died of a heart attack in 1955.

 Early life

 Alves Reis was a child of a humble family; his father was a financially troubled undertaker who ended up being declared insolvent.
 Reis wanted to study engineering.
 He started his degree but quit in the first year to marry Maria Luísa Jacobetti de Azevedo, sister of Octávio Jacobetti de Azevedo and daughter of de Azevedo and Beatriz, in August 1916.
 In 1916, he decided to emigrate to Portuguese Angola, at the time a Portuguese colony, to try to make a fortune and escape the humiliations from his wife's family, due to their differences in social status.
 Before departing to Angola, Reis forged himself a diploma from Oxford University's "Polytechnic School of Engineering", a department that did not exist.
 He supposedly studied engineering sciences, geology, geometry, physics, metallurgy, pure mathematics, paleography, electric and mechanical engineering and applied mechanics.
 He started as a public employee in the public sewers constructions and repairs.